-Through direct participation with stakeholder groups, broad participation in committees, and directed meetings,

-COA/MAES and Extension listen to and consider defined problems or questions that research, outreach and education programs can address.
+Through direct participation with stakeholder groups, broad participation in committees, and directed meetings, COA/MAES and Extension listen to and consider defined problems or questions that research, outreach, and education programs can address.
 Each institution also targets select meetings with non-traditional groups on a regular basis.

-The most common method of gathering stakeholder input is from conversation with regular clientele of MSU Extension and MAES.
-Often this occurs in intentional program planning sessions to which these people are invited, requested to attend or are required to be present by their role or position.
-Examples of groups that may fall into this category are county/reservation councils, 4-H councils, livestock associations, weed boards, human resource coalitions, local and state agricultural organizations, Ag Research Center advisory committees or special interest groups.
+The most common method of gathering stakeholder input is through interviews with regular clientele of MSU Extension and MAES.
+Often this occurs in intentional program planning sessions.
+Examples of these groups may be county/reservation councils, 4-H councils, livestock associations, weed boards, human resource coalitions, local and state agricultural organizations, Ag Research Center advisory committees, or special interest groups.
 Some of these groups have leadership boards that are asked for specific input.

-County and state advisory committees are also used to gather input.
-Advisory groups are generally comprised of a cross section of the leadership and citizens in the county.
+Individual program, county, and state advisory committees are also used to gather input.
+Advisory groups are generally comprised of a cross section of the leadership and citizens in the county or program of interest.
 Efforts are made to involve underserved and underrepresented clientele by contacting agencies and organizations that regularly work with those groups.
-They are asked for input and/or for names of people who can provide input.
-Local extension agents follow up with personal conversations to explain the goals of the organization and the process.
+They are asked for input or for names of people who can provide input.
+Local extension faculty follow up with personal conversations to explain the goals of the organization and the process.